nus-cs2113-AY2223S2/tp/docs/team/itszhixuan.md

 2. Developer Guide
    - Added documentation and sequence diagram for `Parser`
-   - Added all possible instructions for instructors to manual test for v2.0
+   - Added all possible instructions for instructors to manual test

 #### Team-based Tasks
 1. Attended and contributed to weekly discussions